 Our school values are promoted through all areas of school life; they are modelled by staff and reflected in displays throughout the school.
 The school’s reward system is based on the promotion of these values, praising children when they demonstrate one of the values through their approach to learning, behaviour around school and how they treat members of the school community and wider community.
-Children have ‘Tea with Mr C’ where they have the opportunity to discuss their views on the school and what they like and would like to change.
-Pupils also learn about the values through assemblies, class PSHE lesson, Circle Time, RE and P4C (Philosophy for Children) sessions.
+Children have ‘Tea with Mr C’ (headteacher), where they have the opportunity to discuss their views on the school, including what they like and their ideas for change.
+Pupils also learn about the values through assemblies, class PSHE lessons, Circle Time, RE and P4C (Philosophy for Children) sessions.

 At Coleridge Primary we promote the development of self-confidence, self-worth and a sense of identity.
-We allow pupils opportunities to reflect on and discuss different lifestyles and facets of identity, as well as being able to ask questions, to challenge inappropriate and harmful ideologies, and stand up for what they believe is right.
+We give pupils lots of opportunities to reflect on and discuss different lifestyles and facets of identity, as well as encouraging them to ask questions, to challenge inappropriate and harmful ideologies, and to stand up for what they believe is right.
 Children are actively encouraged to make choices knowing they are in a safe and supportive environment.

 Children have the opportunity to be involved in the importance of law when they first join Coleridge Primary by agreeing and establishing their class rules and understanding the importance of following the rules.

-As a school that serves a richly diverse community, we take our responsibility to promote community cohesion, generate a respect for difference and individual rights seriously.
+As a school that serves a richly diverse community, we take our responsibility to promote community cohesion, and generate a respect for difference and individual rights seriously.
 Our challenging curriculum enables pupils to recognise the valuable role that they play as emerging citizens in British society.
-We aim to ensure that no-one is unfairly or illegally disadvantaged as a consequence of their age, disability, gender, gender-identity, sexual orientation, race, ethnic or national origin, disability or religious beliefs.
+We aim to ensure that no one is unfairly or illegally disadvantaged as a consequence of their age, disability, gender, gender identity, sexual orientation, race, ethnic or national origin, disability or religious beliefs.

 We plan assemblies and lessons to teach the children about the school values, respecting similarities and differences, tackling stereotypes and discrimination and understanding why some people discriminate.
 We aim to empower children to have a voice and to stand up against discrimination, valuing equality, tolerance and mutual respect.

-Assemblies cover many topics and link to our core values.
-Recent assemblies have focused on World War 2, Remembrance Sunday, a community event aimed at raising awareness of leukaemia and encouraging adults to be swabbed to see if they are a match for bone marrow, the Holocaust, anti-bullying week, e- safety, Black History and a local police officer visiting school and examples of children and adults demonstrating the core values.
+Assemblies cover many topics and link to our values.
+Recent assemblies have focused on World War 2, Remembrance Sunday, Holocaust Memorial Day, Mental Health Awareness, religious festivals, Cultures of Coleridge, anti-bullying, online safety, Black History and a local police officer visiting school.

-We have worked with the organisation Stonewall and are involved with their Education for All campaign – Stonewall’s campaign against homophobic bullying.
-We are also planning workshops by the organisation Diversity Role Models who actively seeks to prevent homophobic and transphobic bullying in UK schools.
+We have worked with the organisation Stonewall and staff have had training about their Education for All campaign against homophobic bullying.
+We have had workshops by the organisation Diversity Role Models, which actively seeks to prevent homophobic and transphobic bullying in UK schools.
 The aim is to stop bullying before it happens by educating young people about difference, challenging stereotypes and addressing the misuse of language.

-Cultures of Coleridge – we will be celebrating the diversity of cultures we have at Coleridge with a Curriculum Week in May involving parents, children and the local community.
+During our Cultures of Coleridge week, we celebrate the diversity of cultures we have at Coleridge with a Curriculum Week involving parents, children and the local community.

-The Red Cross – we worked with the charity the Red Cross to collect food for asylum seekers and refugees.
-There were assemblies to explain the work of the Red Cross and explaining more about the poverty some people can face, also the reasons why some people need to leave their home country due to their political or religious beliefs and discrimination.
+We teach the children about asylum seekers and refugees.
+There have been assemblies to explain about the work of the Red Cross and the poverty some people can face, also the reasons why some people need to leave their home country due to their political or religious beliefs and discrimination.

 The topics and lessons in the school’s curriculum are designed carefully and planned by teachers to provide a rich learning experience that will have a positive impact on pupils’ spiritual, moral, social and cultural development.
-Whilst focusing on all children developing good skills in English and Maths and all subjects, we ensure they experience extra-curricular clubs such as music, a variety of sports, the arts, outdoor learning and experiencing Forest School.
-Trips and visits are planned linking with the class topic to provide children with further understanding of the world they live in.
-We also link with other schools to take part in dance, singing, science & sports competitions.
+Whilst focusing on all children developing good skills in English and Maths and academic subjects, we also ensure they are taught music, a variety of sports, the arts, outdoor learning and Forest School, in addition to having the opportunity to experience a wide variety of extracurricular clubs.
+Educational visits are planned linking with the class topic to provide children with further understanding of the world they live in.
+We also link with other schools to take part in dance, singing, science and sports competitions.
 Such competitions provide the opportunity for children to meet other children from different schools whilst experiencing the process of decision making and understanding rules and fairness.

 At Coleridge Primary School we want our children to value the importance of democracy and for our children to take a democratic approach in all aspects of school life.
-Moreover, at Coleridge Primary we take a democratic approach to teaching and learning; whereby students are given the power to make decisions about their own learning, often with the objective of the lesson being ‘discovered’ within the lesson itself rather than imparted on the children initially.
-A democratic approach to education at Coleridge Primary encourages a realisation in pupils that they are valued as people, and that they have a positive role to play in creating a caring community within the school.
+Moreover, we take a democratic approach to teaching and learning, whereby students are given the power to make decisions about their own learning, often with the objective of the lesson being ‘discovered’ within the lesson itself, rather than imparted on the children initially.
+Our democratic approach to education at Coleridge Primary encourages a realisation in pupils that they are valued as people, and that they have a positive role to play in creating a caring community within the school.
 Relationships between pupils and teachers are excellent as they work democratically together to create a positive environment.
-We ensure that the benefits of a democratic society are also addressed through our P4C sessions, RE lessons, and IPC curriculum, which includes topics entitled ‘Rulers and Governments’ and ‘Current Affairs.’
+We ensure that the benefits of a democratic society are also addressed through our P4C sessions, RE lessons and IPC curriculum, which includes topics such as ‘Rulers and Governments’ and ‘Current Affairs.’
 We also teach our children about other forms of governance and political systems within these topic areas.
-Children are encouraged to vote on decisions that affect the school and feed their views into the School Council and newspaper to ensure that their voices are heard.
+Children are encouraged to share their opinions about decisions that affect the school; for example, a group of children are working with the school and parent volunteers on the design of the playground redevelopment.

-‘The Coleridge’ – this is the school newspaper that is written by children from Year 5 and Year 6 with support from three members of staff.
+‘The Coleridge’, our school newspaper, is written by children from Year 5 and Year 6 with support from two members of staff.
 The children make decisions about the content of the newspaper and the style of reporting they use.
 They ensure the newspaper is accessible to their entire readership (children and adults) and that it is a true representation of the school.
 Copies of The Coleridge are distributed to each class and a copy is posted on the school website.